-Furthermore, based on regulatory directives issued by the CBB, the Group have offered the customers an additional four months installments deferment option starting from beginning of September 2020 by extending the tenor to take into account the additional interest while keeping the installment unchanged without increasing the interest or charging fees.
-The application of this additional deferral option is estimated to cause a delay in the Bank's total cash inflow for around BD 39.3 million.
-This has been extended by another six months up to June 2021.
+During the year, based on regulatory directives issued by the CBB, the Group has offered the customers two additional six-month installments deferment options starting from 1 January 2021 by extending the tenor to take into account the additional interest, while keeping the installment unchanged without increasing the interest or charging fees.
+The application of this additional deferral options is estimated to cause a delay to the Bank's total cash inflow of approximately BD 148.1 million.
+Furthermore, this has been extended by another six months up to June 2022.